|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 It is amazing how many different spelling options there are for what is basically a pretty simple dish.
 Is it baba ganoush or ghanoush?
 Or possibly ghanouj?
-However you spell it though, it's very tasty.
-Traditionally a baba ganoush refers to a recipe consisting of roasted eggplant blended together with tahini and various spices and it's a typical appetizer or mezze plate in Middle Eastern cuisine.
-It's quite easy to make but you can also find pre-made containers of it in large markets that also sell hummus and tahini.
+However you spell it though, there is no question that it's very tasty.
+Traditionally, a baba ganoush refers to a recipe consisting of roasted eggplant blended together with tahini and various spices.
+It's a typical appetizer or mezze plate addition in Middle Eastern cuisine.
+And it happens to be quite easy to make but you can also find pre-made containers of it in large markets that also sell hummus and tahini.

-Regardless of whether you like the original eggplant recipe, the alternative zucchini recipe or both, the consistency of the final dip, when using either vegetable, is very similar and the result is creamy and smooth.
-You can use more or less tahini depending on your preference and feel free to customize the spices a bit to suit your taste.
-Then grab some homemade pita chips and start happy snacking!
+Regardless of whether you like the original eggplant recipe, the alternative zucchini recipe, or both, the consistency of the final dip, when using either vegetable, is very similar and the result is a smooth and creamy dip.
+Then grab some homemade pita chips or rounds of warmed naan bread and start happy snacking!

 - 2 large zucchini (ends cut off and split in half lengthwise)